 Now we have a definition of belly dance covering the movements and the expressivity.
 What about the performance aspect?
 Belly dance as a ‘concert dance’ for an audience is typically performed in the Middle East by a female solo performer.(Wikipedia: “Concert Dance”) The dancer improvises to Middle Eastern music, often played by a live band.
 She entertains the audience to a range of musical styles, from well-loved classics to folklore.
 Some elements of a show may be set or choreographed.
 But in the main, improvisation, spontaneity, and audience interaction are typical in a Middle Eastern dance performance.

 From this Middle Eastern style of performance belly dance, belly dance has spread across the world and diversified into a range of styles.
 Some ‘global’ styles of belly dance still focus on solo improvised dance to Middle Eastern music.
 Others fuse group or solo choreography with Middle Eastern or Western-fusion music.
 Still others use group-improvisation techniques.
 Some feature Western-style theatrical storytelling performances.
-Some have a ‘sparkly’ aesthetic where performers wear beaded bras and skirts, and others have an ‘earthier’ feel with voluminous layered skirts, coins, and shells.
-In general, belly dance has evolved and fused with other art forms to become a transnational fusion (Donna Mejia, Blog Post).
-In my opinion, none of these styles are the ‘correct’ way to belly dance, but if you accept the premise that belly dance is all about expressing music through movement using isolation and articulation of the torso, chest, and hips, then they are all belly dance:
+Some have a ‘sparkly’ aesthetic where performers wear beaded bras and skirts.
+Others have an ‘earthier’ feel with voluminous layered skirts, coins, and shells.
+In general, belly dance has evolved and fused with other art forms to become a transnational fusion (“Transnational Fusion Dance… An Open Letter to My Dance Community” by Donna Mejia).
+In my opinion, none of these styles are the ‘correct’ way to belly dance.
+But if you accept the premise that belly dance is all about expressing music through movement using isolation and articulation of the torso, chest, and hips, then they are all belly dance.